Lake Spokane, Washington, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Spokane cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Spokane, a 24 mile long reservoir, is so named because of its close proximity to Spokane, Washington.
 However, some people call it Long Lake, after its dam, Long Lake Dam.
 The dam was built in a spot where the Spokane River makes a complete horseshoe bend and was completed in 1915.
 At that time Long Lake Dam had the distinction of being the tallest dam in the world.
 Today, it is listed in the National Register of Historic Places due to it previous architectural reign.